 Everyone is going to love the autumn flavors in these easy energy bites.
 Only seven ingredients and ready in minutes.
 Real pumpkin, pumpkin pie spice, and mini chips come together with oats, dates, and pepitas in a healthy snack.
 Pumpkin Spice Energy Balls are perfect to pack for lunch, fuel a fall hike or afternoon at the pumpkin patch, or to have on hand for ravenous kids after school.

 - 1 cup pitted dates

-- ½ cup uncooked oats (gluten free, if needed)
+- 1/2 cup uncooked old-fashioned oats, gluten free, if needed

 - 1 teaspoon pumpkin pie spice

-- Combine all of the ingredients except the chocolate chips in a food processor and process until it forms a paste.
+- Combine all of the ingredients except the chocolate chips in a food processor or high-powered blender and process until it forms a paste.
 You may need to stop the machine and scrape down the sides a few times.